Population Ethics

 Average view and the sadistic conclusion

-Third, the average view prefers arbitrarily small populations over very large populations, as long as the average well-being was higher.
+Third, the average view prefers arbitrarily small populations over very large populations, as long as the average well-being is higher.
 For example, a world with a single, extremely happy individual would be favored to a world with ten billion people, all of whom are extremely happy but just ever-so-slightly less happy than that single person.

 Variable Value Theories